SHU Progress provides support for applicants whose personal circumstances might mean that there are barriers to going to university.

 - Practical support throughout the year with key stages of the application process such as UCAS, Student Finance, Accommodation, Disabled Student Support and transition

 - Exclusive and personal visits to the university, giving you the chance to meet current students and staff who can advise and support you

-- Support with the costs of visiting the university for our events, and for open days
+- Support with the costs of visiting the university for our events and open days for you and a supporter

 - Support with making the best application to us, including access to workshops on preparing for interviews